12 Common Stereotypes About Gen Z, Do You Agree?

 Photo Credit: Shutterstock.

-Many young people today are challenging traditional gender roles and advocating for greater gender equality.
-Gen Z is no exception, and they are more likely to support LGBTQ+ rights and gender diversity.
-It doesn’t mean that all Gen Zers reject traditional gender roles, but they are more open to alternative ways of expressing gender and sexuality.
+Today, many young people are questioning traditional gender roles and demanding more gender equality.
+Gen Z is no exception, and tends to be more supportive of LGBTQ+ rights and gender diversity.
+This does not mean that all Gen Zers oppose traditional gender roles, but that they are more willing to be open to other ways of expressing gender and sexuality.

 Gen Z Is Not Interested in Owning Property or Settling Down